-3. Property owners should take primary responsibility for the proper upkeeping of lifts.
+2. Property owners should take primary responsibility for proper upkeeping of their lifts.
 At present, there are about 66 000 lifts in Hong Kong and they are in general safe for use if there are proper periodic examinations and maintenance.
-With rapid technological advancements in recent years, modern lifts are equipped with more comprehensive safety devices than the aged ones 1.
+With rapid technological advancement in recent years, modern lifts are equipped with more comprehensive safety devices than the aged ones.
 Therefore, aged lifts have room for improvement and enhancement.
-In view of this, the Electrical and Mechanical Services Department (EMSD) promulgated the "Guidelines for Modernising Existing Lifts" in 2011.
-These guidelines introduce measures to enhance safety of aged lifts and recommend retrofitting of safety devices.
-An extract of the guidelines is at Enclosure 1.
-As lift modernisation works are not mandatory, only about 5 600 aged lifts in the territory have been modernised so far.
-The proportion of lifts which are not equipped with modernisation items is set out in Enclosure 2.
+In view of this, the Electrical and Mechanical Services Department ("EMSD") promulgated in 2011 "the Guidelines for Modernising Existing Lifts" (see abstract at Annex I), introducing measures to enhance the safety of aged lifts and recommending retrofitting of safety devices.
+As the lift modernisation works are not mandatory, modernisation works have been carried out only to about 5 600 aged lifts in the territory so far (see Annex II).
+The progress of implementation is not significant.

-Current Subsidy Schemes
+Limitation of Current Subsidy Schemes